 How Much Potassium Do You Need?

 The recommended daily value of potassium for an adult is 4,700 mg, based on the Dietary Guidelines for Americans.
 Now, recommended daily amounts are what we think of as the bare minimum of what you need.
 To put that in perspective, let’s talk about that fruit everyone recommends you eat when you get a leg cramp – the banana.
 How much potassium is in a banana?
 422 mg of potassium are in a banana.
 You need to eat almost a dozen bananas to get your daily recommended amounts of potassium.
 Now there are many potassium sources, and you want to eat a variety of vegetables.
 Depending on what types you eat, you need to eat between 5-12 cups of vegetables a day.

 Your body doesn’t store potassium, so you need to eat potassium daily to get enough.
 How many of you are eating enough vegetables?
 If you’re not, you’re not alone.
 Only 1 in 10 Americans get the recommended amount of fruits and vegetables every day, let alone ones with enough potassium.

 What Are Signs of Potassium Deficiency?

-Because potassium is important for so many biological processes there are a number of signs of potassium deficiency.
-Here are some of the indicators to look for.
+Because potassium is essential for many biological processes, there are several clear signs of potassium deficiency.
+Here are some indicators of hypokalemia (low potassium) to look for.